-The Organization adopted FASB ASU 2016-02, Topic 842, Leases, in fiscal year 2023.
-In accordance with the standard, the Organization, as lessee, is required to recognize intangible right-of-use assets and corresponding lease liabilities, for contracts and agreements that meet the definition of a lease under the standard, and that are not considered short-term.
+The Organization, as lessee, is required to recognize intangible right-of-use assets and corresponding lease liabilities, for contracts and agreements that meet the definition of a lease under FASB ASC Topic 842, Leases.

 A lease is a contract that conveys control of the right to use another entity's nonfinancial asset as specified in the contract for a period of time in an exchange or exchange-like transaction.
 The Organization determines whether a contract conveys control of the right to use the underlying asset by assessing both of the following: